mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 X_{n+1} \>|\> M, X_1,\ldots,X_n \sim \text{Bin}(M_n, p_n), \quad n=0,1,2,\ldots.
 $$

-Under the further assumption that \\(N\sim \text{Po}(\lambda)\\) with \\(\lambda>0\\) being known,  one can show that the loss function is independent of the observations (Ferguson and Hardwick, 1989), i.e.
+Under the further assumption that \\(M\sim \text{Po}(\lambda)\\) with \\(\lambda>0\\) being known,  one can show that the loss function is independent of the observations (Ferguson and Hardwick, 1989), i.e.

 $$
 Y_n = n C_p + c_n \lambda \prod_{j=0}^{n-1} (1-p_j), \quad n=0,1,2,\ldots.
 $$

 The above Poisson assumption seems to be an acceptable approximation if the total number of results \\(M\\) is large and the probability of a result being wrong is low.
-In this case the optimal stopping rule is given as follows:
+In this case the optimal stopping rule is given by:

 $$
 n_{\text{stop}} = \min_{n\geq 0} Y_n.
 $$

+One limitation of the above approach is that we have used a **guesstimate** on how  the detection probability \\(p_n\\) evolves over time.
+An extension would be to sequentially estimate this parameter from the obtained results.
+This goes along the lines of Dalal and Mallows (1988) which discuss when to stop testing your software -- see the following [note](https://htmlpreview.github.io/?https://github.com/hoehleatsu/When2Stop/blob/master/when2stop.html) for a short statistical treatment of their approach.

 ### Numerical example

 We consider a setup where the costly errors have substantial ramifications and thus are easy to detect early on.
 As time passes on the errors become more difficult to detect.
 This is reflected by the subsequent choices of \\(p_n\\) and \\(c_n\\) -- see below.
 Furthermore, the expected number of bugs is taken to be the non-homogeneous capture-recapture estimate of the remaining errors.
-This coupling of the two procedures is somewhat pragmatic and ignores any uncertainty from the estimation stage.
+This coupling of the two procedures is somewhat pragmatic: it does not include the first round of proofcalculation in the decision making as this is used to estimate \\(\lambda\\).
+Furthermore, no estimation uncertainty in \\(\lambda\\) from this stage is transferred to the subsequent stages.

 {% highlight r %}